beraborrow/package/packages/contracts/test-report.md

       ✓ setPOLLENAddress(): reverts when called by non-owner, with wrong address, or twice (216ms)

   Contract: StabilityPool
-    ✓ getETH(): gets the recorded ETH balance
+    ✓ getiBGT(): gets the recorded iBGT balance
-    ✓ getTotalLUSDDeposits(): gets the recorded LUSD balance
+    ✓ getTotalNECTDeposits(): gets the recorded NECT balance

   Contract: ActivePool
-    ✓ getETH(): gets the recorded ETH balance
+    ✓ getiBGT(): gets the recorded iBGT balance
-    ✓ getLUSDDebt(): gets the recorded LUSD balance
+    ✓ getNECTDebt(): gets the recorded NECT balance
-    ✓ increaseLUSD(): increases the recorded LUSD balance by the correct amount ✓ decreaseLUSD(): decreases the recorded LUSD balance by the correct amount ✓ sendETH(): decreases the recorded ETH balance by the correct amount
+    ✓ increaseNECT(): increases the recorded NECT balance by the correct amount ✓ decreaseNECT(): decreases the recorded NECT balance by the correct amount ✓ sendiBGT(): decreases the recorded iBGT balance by the correct amount

   Contract: DefaultPool
-    ✓ getETH(): gets the recorded LUSD balance
+    ✓ getiBGT(): gets the recorded NECT balance
-    ✓ getLUSDDebt(): gets the recorded LUSD balance
+    ✓ getNECTDebt(): gets the recorded NECT balance
-    ✓ increaseLUSD(): increases the recorded LUSD balance by the correct amount ✓ decreaseLUSD(): decreases the recorded LUSD balance by the correct amount (57ms) ✓ sendETHToActivePool(): decreases the recorded ETH balance by the correct amount (50ms)
+    ✓ increaseNECT(): increases the recorded NECT balance by the correct amount ✓ decreaseNECT(): decreases the recorded NECT balance by the correct amount (57ms) ✓ sendiBGTToActivePool(): decreases the recorded iBGT balance by the correct amount (50ms)

   Contract: PriceFeed
     ✓ C1 Chainlink working: fetchPrice should return the correct price, taking into account the number of decimal digits on the aggregator (286ms)